mikemcka/Canola_detection_dl/README.md

 # Canola_detection_dl
-Training of multiple deep learning achitectures to perform semantic segmentation and map canola plants in RGB images
+Training of ResNet-18, ResNet-34 and VGG-16 deep learning achitectures to perform semantic segmentation and map canola plants in RGB images